manuelftech/ai-vr-control/README.md

 The services rely on environment variables provided by the .env file.

 *   Locate the `.env-template` file in the repository root.
 *   Make a copy and rename it to `.env`.
-This file is ignored by Git and will store here the local secrets.
+This file is ignored by Git and will store the local secrets here.

 Edit your new `.env` file to include the following information: